I cannot give legal advice, but I can help you find the answers!

 In California, a family law mediator cannot give legal advice.
 A mediator must conduct the mediation proceedings in a procedurally fair manner.
-"Procedural fairness" means a balanced process in which each party is given an opportunity to participate and make uncoerced decisions.
+"Procedural fairness" means a balanced process in which each party is allowed to participate and make informed decisions.
 A mediator is not obligated to ensure the substantive fairness of an agreement reached by the parties.
 At or before the outset of the mediation, the mediator must provide all participants with a general explanation of:

 (1) The nature of the mediation process;